OpenReferralUK/human-services/ServiceFinder/README.md

 _For linux and MacOS users:_
 `$ sudo npm install`

-_When all the packages has been downloaded, you can now test project copy_
+_When all the packages has been downloaded, you can now build and test the Service Finder_

 ## Scripts

--_To run the project you just write in command line the following line_
+-_To run the project use the following command line_

 >_For windows users:_
 `$ npm start`